 Every craftsman has his own village square

-The fact that the Lahic village is divided into the three parts Baadvan, Asavarro and Araghird is also exciting.
+The fact that the Lahic village is divided into three parts Baadvan, Asavarro and Araghird is also exciting.
 Each of the three parts has its own craftsmanship and has its own village square, mosque, cemetery and hammam.

 The most famous craftsmen from Lahic are the copper workers.
-Artefacts from the village are exhibited in numerous museums in Azerbaijan, Georgia, Russia and Europe and still fascinate today.
+Artifacts from the village are exhibited in numerous museums in Azerbaijan, Georgia, Russia and Europe and still fascinate today.
 The second most important branch of the craftsmen's village is leather processing.
 Shoes, belts, jackets and book covers from Lahic were appreciated far and wide.

 Today, there is only a handful of companies in Lahic that process copper by hand.
 What can still be bought are the containers called «Guyum», which can be used to fetch water.
 Running water has only been available in Lahic for about 10 years.
 Before that, the locals fetched the water directly from the spring.

 The processing of copper in Lahic is a matter for men, women have always been responsible for knotting the famous carpets.

 Although the village is small, you can spend hours strolling along the cobblestone streets and looking at all kinds of crafts in the various studios, workshops and shops.
 Carpets, plates, cups, glasses, swords, knives and much more are on offer.
 Certain objects are nowhere else in the world to be seen, let alone bought.
 The mountain village of Lahic is unique in many ways.
 Furthermore, many local people sell their spices and herbs in the streets.